PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 )

+OK, it’s nowhere near as impressive as some of those fancy DAX patterns that come out of Italy.
+But hey, it’s a start.

-### Formatting Dates and Times with the Current User Locale
+### Formatting Dates and Numbers with the Current User’s Locale

+Every report that loads in the Power BI Service is initialized with a specific language and a specific locale.
+The default behavior of the Power BI Service it to load each report using the language and region specified by the user’s browser settings.
+However, those settings can be overridden by adding the **language** query string parameter to the end of the report URL.
+If you’re developing with Power BI embedding, you also have control to load a report with a specific language and locale as demonstrated by the live demo.

+You’ve already seen that you can implement dynamic translations by writing a DAX expression in a measure with conditional logic based on the user’s language.
+This is a technique that will be used frequently when building reports that support multiple languages.
+However, you will not be required to write conditional DAX logic based on the user’s locale.
+Why is that?

+The short answer is that Power BI visuals automatically handle locale-specific formatting behind the scenes.
+This makes things so much easier.

+The long answer is that a Power BI visual inspects the locale of the current user before rendering.
+During the rendering process, the visual applies formatting to a date or numeric value based on the user’s locale and the format string of the source column or measure.

-The second part of the string returned by **USERCULTURE** is the locale identifier which specifies a geographical region.
-Let’s start with an example.
-Consider a scenario where you are building a report for an audience of users that live in both New York and in London.
-All these users speak English, but they live in different regions where dates and numbers are formatted different.
+Consider a simple scenario in which you’re building a report for an audience of report consumers that live in both New York \[**en-US**\] and in London \[**en-GB**\].
+All users speak English (**en**), but yet some live in different regions (**US** vs **GB**) where dates and numbers are formatted differently.
+For example, a user from New York wants to see dates in a **mm/dd/yyyy** format while a user from London wants to see dates in a **dd/mm/yyyy** format.
+Everything thing works out as long as you configure columns and measures using format strings that support regional formatting.

-A user from New York has a locale identifier of en-**US** while a user in London has a locale identifier of en-**GB**.
-It’s possible to discover the locale identifier of the current user in a measure by parsing the value returned by **USERCULTURE()**.
-However, you find that is not necessary in the majority of cases.

-That’s because the Power BI visuals used in a report know how to do the right thing.
-More specifically, a Power BI visual will automatically inspect the locale of the current user when formatting a date or a number.
-The one thing you need to pay attention to is the formatting strings you use to configure the columns and measures that are based on date and numeric datatypes.
+If you are formatting a date, it is recommended you use a format string of **Short Date** or **Long Date** because those format strings support regional formatting.
+Power BI Desktop offers other formatting options (those without an asterisk) that should be avoided as they have a pre-defined display patterns to do not change in response to the user’s locale.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image4.png"
 style="width:2.38961in;height:1.31848in" />

-of the current user by examine the
+Here’s an example of how a date value with the format string **Short Date** appears when loaded under different locales.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image5.png"
 style="width:1.45455in;height:0.9896in" />

+The Japanese formatting is hands-down the winner.
+It’s the only formatting that automatically sorts chronologically.

 ### Understanding the Three Types of Translations